plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-I claimed that installing [StructureMap.MVC5](https://nuget.org/packages/StructureMap.MVC5) will set up &#8220;one nested IoC container per web request&#8221; in our production code.
+I claimed that installing [StructureMap.MVC5](https://nuget.org/packages/StructureMap.MVC5) will set up "one nested IoC container per web request&#8221; in our production code.
 Each web request will get its own little bubble of dependency creation.
 For instance, this gives me exactly one DbContext per web request, which satisfies our Unit of Work pattern.

 I want my tests to mimic production as much as possible, so I similarly want one nested IoC container per test case.
 A test case mimics one user interaction, so it better run in the same kind of environment as one actual user interaction!